straider/coding-dojo/Builders/Ant/README.md

 # 3. Milestones

-Each milestone should improve the content of the buildfiles - **build.xml** e **build.properties** - upon the content of the previous one.
+Each milestone should improve the content of the buildfiles - **build.xml** and **build.properties** - upon the content of the previous one.
 This means that's wise to copy the buildfiles of the previous milestone into the current milestone and just do some minor editions to the content, instead of having to type everything all over again.

 **Note** the folder structure, of each milestone, is: